D4r7h-V4d3R/DestroyeR/README.md

 #DestoyeR v1.0 (Open The Gates)

-destroyer is a multi-purpose software
+Destroyer is a multi-purpose pentest software

                       ...:::::::::...